vanities/GPU-Passthrough-Arch-Linux-to-Windows10/README.md

 #### Installation:

-Most of this stuff is in the archlinux guide at the top, read more of that if any of this is confusing.
+Most of this stuff is in the archlinux guide at the top, read more of that if any of this is confusing or something goes wrong.

 ## PCI passthrough via OVMF (GPU)